Connecting to Data Sources

 Use Shaper to attach to your production Postgres database, query files on S3 or even query a Google Sheet directly.

 To query remote data sources, you will need to configure secrets, attach databases and load extensions.
-See below for how to do that with Shaper’s init-sql functionality.
+You can do that either with tasks or by configuring init-sql.

 Since DuckDB is also a database, you can also store data within Shaper.